Guide to setting up an activity out of school

 Jobcentre Plus has a range of recruitment services that can help you as an employer.
 You can get recruitment advice, including specialist support for businesses.

-You must have Employers’ Liability (EL) insurance as soon as you become an employer - your policy must cover you for at least £5 million and come from an authorised insurer - further information can be found here.
+You must have Employers’ Liability (EL) insurance as soon as you become an employer - your policy must cover you for at least £5 million and come from an authorised insurer.
 You can be fined £2,500 every day you are not properly insured and you can also be fined £1,000 if you do not display your Employers Liability certificate or refuse to make it available to inspectors when they ask.

 Our Activities Out of School Membership scheme, includes up to date training on all aspects of data protection.
 For more information please contact us at OOSS@redbridge.gov.uk.